matthewfollegot/Elixir-Hangman/README.md

 # Elixir-Hangman

-Elixir is a functional programming language, built on top the Erland VM and leveraging its OTP Framework which allows Elixir to be a great language for concurrent and reliable applications.
+Elixir is a functional programming language, built on top the Erlang VM and leveraging its OTP Framework which allows Elixir to be a great language for concurrent and reliable applications.

 ### Development

-1. Download Elixir, iex, and asdf (used as an Elixir Version Manager)
+1. Download Elixir, iex, and asdf (an Elixir and Erlang Version Manager)
 2. Follow [this guide] (https://github.com/asdf-vm/asdf-elixir) to install the required versions of Elixir and Erlang using asdf
 3. Follow [this guide] (https://hexdocs.pm/phoenix/installation.html) to install Phoenix
 4. Clone this repo with `git clone git@github.com:matthewfollegot/Elixir-Hangman.git` if using SSH or `git clone https://github.com/matthewfollegot/Elixir-Hangman.git` if using HTTPS